-The most equitable way to ensure that all students have access to outdoor learning is to equip all schools with an on-site outdoor learning areas, to learn from and to learn within, and that all campuses include a strong balance of living elements to their school grounds.
+The most equitable way to ensure that all students have access to outdoor learning is to equip all schools with on-site outdoor learning areas, to learn from and to learn within, and that all campuses include a strong balance of living elements on their school grounds.
 Some terminology and concepts that go along with this are:

 Living Schoolyards: Richly layered outdoor environments that strengthen local ecological systems while providing place-based, hands-on learning resources for children and youth of all ages (Green Schoolyards America, 2017).

 Outdoor Classroom: A space that brings learning outside, and often includes: seating, natural features (trees, shrubs, rocks, greenery, etc.), instructional materials (white board and clipboards), and gardens and/or greenhouses.

 School Garden: An area of land within the school grounds (or very nearby) where plants such as vegetables, fruits, flowers, medicinal plants, trees, and bushes are grown.
 Small animals may also be kept in a school garden such as ducks, rabbits, chickens, goats and even fish.